 The next stop on the southern itinerary is neither as famous as Grand Canyon or Yellowstone.
 But that doesn’t make it less spectacular.

-You find White Sands in Tularosa Basin in New Mexico.
+You find White Sands National Park in Tularosa Basin in New Mexico.
 What makes it so spectacular is that it consists of enormous white sand dunes.
 The glistening sand dunes that cover about 275 square miles (712 square kilometres) create the world’s largest gypsum dunefield.

 It could be hard to grasp as we are so far from the ocean, but once this was the bottom of the sea.
-Nowdays, it’s not at all as wet as it once was.
+Nowadays, it’s not at all as wet as it once was.
 But the dunes aren’t as soft all the way through as they appear.
 And you can pretty easily climb the dunes as they are rather wet beneath the surface.